 Nobody wants that.

-As you can note, these types of cases are much harder than they seem.
+As you can note, these types of cases are much harder than they seem at first blush.

 I encourage your cousin to consider hiring an attorney in the United States, familiar with permanent residency rules, to help her.